Aurora-Engineering/KAST/README.md

 ### Config Setup
 You'll need a configuration file; refer to `kast/config/example_config.ini` as a template for building your own file.
 Let's look at each of the fields required.

-- `KasterDefinitionsPath` needs to point to a file describing the methods used to perform the data translation, as well as the inputs and outputs of those methods.
-In usable terms, that means a CSV with three columns.

-    - "input": a comma separated list of the names of input variables
-    - "output": a comma separated list of the names of output variables
-    - "method": the name of the Python function used to perform the translation

-We'll use a simple example: I want to translate the input variable 'pose' to two higher-level output representations, 'posx' and 'posy', and I have a function called 'pose_to_posxy' that performs that translation.
-A file corresponding to this example can be found at `kast/user_inputs/example/example_kaster_definitions.csv`.

-- `KasterMethodsPath` needs to point to a Python file containing all the methods referenced in `KasterDefinitionsPath`.
+- `KasterMethodsPath` needs to point to a Python file containing all the functions to be called during the run.

-    - These functions have a few requirements: they must accept the previously specified input variables as keyword arguments and more crucially, they must **return the output variables in the same order that they are specified in the definitions file**.
-KAST relies on this output ordering to keep track of where to place the results of translation functions.
-In our `pose_to_posxy` example, our translation function takes 'pose' as a keyword argument, and returns a tuple `(posx,posy)`.
+    - These functions are used to generate the information used to translate from low- to high-level data, stored in a format we call Kasters.
+Each Kaster contains information about a specific translation, taking a set of low-level input variables, calling a Python function with those inputs as kwargs, and returning another set of high-level output variables. x
+    - These functions are used to automatically generate Kaster objects by reading inputs, outputs, and function names.
+To avoid overwriting output, use unique names for output variables.
+All functions must return a tuple of output variables, even if only a single entry.
+    - An example definitions file is included at `user_inputs/example_kaster_methods.py`.
+In this simple illustrative case, `pose` and `rpy` are taken as input variables, processed using function `pose_and_rpy_to_posexy`, and three outputs are returned: `(posx, posy, rpy_x)`.

 - `DataType` denotes the source of data used; for the case of CSV input, this value is simply `csv`.
 Internally, this value determines which of the subclasses of DataSource is used in the runtime.

 - `DataFile` should point to your CSV source file.
-In terms of formatting, note that KAST will take the first row of the CSV to be header labels, and initialize the low level knowledge base according to this row.
+In terms of formatting, note that KAST will take the first row of the CSV to be header labels, so make sure all your input variables from the Kaster methods are represented in your CSV's first row.

 ### Integration